mikailreialt/Hackintosh-HP-Probook-430-G3-Skylake/README.md

 - USB ports (You Maybe have to map a new one yourself!)
 - Internal Camera
 - Audio with mute button (Both internal speakers and Microphone) (CX20724)
-- Native Power Management/(Also with cpufriend)
+- Native Power Management (Also with cpufriend)
 - SMBus Controller
 - CPU Temperature Monitoring
 - Fan Speed Monitoring